PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Polling Sources

+#### Default Timer Interval

+As a general heuristic, set the default timer interval to 15 minutes.
+However, you may set a custom interval (greater or less than 15 minutes) if appropriate for the specific source.
+Users may also override the default value at any time.

 #### Emit Events on First Run

 Polling sources should emit events on the first run.
 This helps users to know their source works when they activate it.
 This also provides users with events they can immediately use to support workflow development.
+Do not emit multiple pages of results or more than 100 events on the first run (as a general heuristic, emit the first page of results returned by the API).

+#### Pagination

+Support pagination when appropriate to ensure that all new events are emitted for a source.

 #### Rate Limit Optimization